An easy sweet breakfast recipe. With less sugar and more protein and fiber, it’s a healthy one, too

 This dessert-for-breakfast Coconut Fruit Tart is flexible so you can add your favorites or use what you have on hand.

-- Use bran flakes for a crunchy walnut crust.
+- Use bran flakes and walnuts for a crunchy crust.
 I like the fiber from bran flakes, though you could substitute another flaky cereal.
 If you’re not nutty about walnuts, use pecans or almonds.
 Or go nut free.

 - Unsweetened coconut, eggs and yogurt make a creamy, protein-rich filling.
 If you’re not a coconut fan, it’s OK to leave it out it.